HunorMarton/remark-inline-code-class/README.md

 ## Options

-The plugin lets you set the `baseClass` string that sets a class for every inline code element.
+The plugin lets you set the `inlineClass` string option that sets a class for every inline code element.

 This is useful, when you want to threat inline code elements separate from code blocks: